Learn how to revolutionize your sales and marketing operations by transforming static PDF catalogs into dynamic, shoppable experiences.

 In my case, I uploaded a PDF catalog, but you can start one from scratch in Flipsnack and have the flexibility to make your template.

-After that, on the left-hand side, you will see the Automation section with a list of all the products you've added to your spreadsheet.
 Drag and drop the product onto the page, it will appear as an area, but you can customize it to your liking, the size, or the Opacity from the upper right side.

 Note: Additionally, the shop button element can be further customized through the data feed, including the button label, label color, and website link, only if you use the Variant-Rich data feed template.